Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/HitTest/readme.md

 ## How it works

 1. Create an ArcGIS Map.
-2. Add an **ArcGISPawn** to the level.
+2. Add an **ArcGISPawn** to the Level.
-3. Within the HitTest folder, drag the ArcGISRaycast Blueprint into the level.
+3. Within the HitTest folder, drag the ArcGISRaycast Blueprint into the Level.
-4. In the UI folder within the HitTest folder, drag the bp_featureId actor into the level.
+4. In the UI folder within the HitTest folder, drag the bp_featureId actor into the Level.
 5. In the outliner, click on the ArcGISRaycast Actor.
-6. Add a Speher Static Mesh Actor into the level and call it 'HitLocation'.
+6. Add a Speher Static Mesh Actor into the Level and call it 'HitLocation'.
 7. For each of these variables, click on the drop down and add the respective actor as it's reference.![Image of Variables](RaycastComponent.png)
 8. Enter your **APIKey** in the **APIMapCreator**.
 9. Hit play.
-Once the level is running hold shift and click a building.
+Once the Level is running hold shift and click a building.
 The building's ID's will show up in a debug on screen.

 ## About the data

-Building models for New York are loaded from a [3D object level layer](https://tiles.arcgis.com/tiles/z2tnIkrLQ2BRzr6P/arcgis/rest/services/New_York_LoD2_3D_Buildings/levelServer/layers/0) hosted by Esri.
+Building models for New York are loaded from a [3D object Level layer](https://tiles.arcgis.com/tiles/z2tnIkrLQ2BRzr6P/arcgis/rest/services/New_York_LoD2_3D_Buildings/LevelServer/layers/0) hosted by Esri.

 Elevation data is loaded from the [Terrain 3D elevation layer](https://www.arcgis.com/home/item.html?id=7029fb60158543ad845c7e1527af11e4) hosted by Esri.